odoo/owl/doc/reference/concurrency_model.md

 But even though using concurrency is quite simple (and is the default behaviour), asynchrony is difficult, because it introduces an additional dimension that vastly increase the complexity of an application.
-This section will explain how Owl manages this complexity, how concuurent rendering works in a general way.
+This section will explain how Owl manages this complexity, how concurrent rendering works in a general way.

 ## Rendering Components